fortana-co/youtube-multi-dl/README.md

 - __macOS__: `brew install ffmpeg`
 - __Ubuntu__: `sudo apt install ffmpeg`

+`youtube-multi-dl` depends on `youtube-dl`, which is installed automatically when you run `pip3 install youtube-multi-dl`.

+It's worth nothing that `youtube-dl` occasionally "breaks", for example because YouTube changes something that prevents it from properly downloading videos.
+In these cases fixes appear quickly.
+If `youtube-multi-dl` suddenly stops working, try running `pip3 install --upgrade youtube-dl` to upgrade `youtube-dl` to the latest version.

 ## Usage
 __youtube-multi-dl__ makes a folder with the album name and downloads songs into this folder.
 It makes the folder in your current working directory.
 This means you might want to `cd ~/Desktop` or something like that before running it.